acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 ## Step 1 - Create a DynamoDB table [View Screenshots](./02_LABINSTRUCTIONS/Stage1_Step1.md)

-- Move to the DynamoDB console to create a new table.
+- Move to the DynamoDB console to create a new table
 - For **Table Name** enter `Voting_Table`
 - For **Partition key** enter `vote_id` of type string
 - Leave all the other options as default and click on **Create Table**
-- After the DynamoDB table is created you will get a success message.
+- After the DynamoDB table is created you will get a success message

 ## Stage 2 - Create the Lambda Role